vbuterin/blog/posts/rollup.md

 1. You can allow many sequencers in parallel to publish batches in order to improve censorship resistance, without worrying that some batches will be invalid because some other batch got included first.
 2. If a state root is fraudulent, you don't need to revert the entire batch; you can revert just the state root, and wait for someone to provide a new state root for the same batch.
 This gives transaction senders a better guarantee that their transactions will not be reverted.

-So all in all, there is a fairly complex zoo of technques that are trying to balance between complicated tradeoffs involving efficiency, simplicity, censorship resistance and other goals.
+So all in all, there is a fairly complex zoo of techniques that are trying to balance between complicated tradeoffs involving efficiency, simplicity, censorship resistance and other goals.
 It's still too early to say which combination of these ideas works best; time will tell.

 ## How much scaling do rollups give you?